-Keerthi has delivered compelling visual content for a range of partners, including international clients, academic institutions, and social organisations.
-His collaborative approach ensures each project's vision is fully realised—from concept to delivery.
-His experience includes working as an assistant director on an Amazon Prime feature film, as an assistant cinematographer on 48 episodes of an internationally broadcast television series, as a teaching assistant with Imperial College London, and briefly as a researcher for a National Geographic documentary series.
-As the founder of his passion project, Climate Care Films, he produces documentaries that support local and national climate organisations.
+Keerthi has delivered high-impact photography, videography, and documentary work for a range of partners, including international government bodies, major corporations, leading academic institutions, and non-profits.
+He currently provides technical tutoring at Imperial College London and serves as the Head of Video at a creative agency.
+His diverse experience includes serving as an assistant director on an Amazon Prime feature film, an assistant cinematographer on 48 episodes of an internationally broadcast television series, and as a researcher on a National Geographic documentary series.

 When he isn't behind the lens, Keerthi channels his energy into cricket, badminton, and strategy games like Catan and chess.
 He finds these activities offer a different kind of focus and challenge, enriching his creative process and underscoring the dedication he brings to every pursuit.